Buyers Guides

 Whether you are a one-guitar player or own a collection of stringed instruments to make John Mayer jealous, you should always keep your guitars safe and secure by using a wall hanger, a stand, a rack, or any other means than propping them up against the wall in the corner.
 Some players like to store their guitars in cases or gig bags, and while this is one of the best ways to ensure your guitars’ safety, it’s also quite inconvenient if you want quick access.

-In this KillerGuitarRigs Review, we’ll be taking a look at the 9 best guitar stands and racks on the market.
-We’ve covered options to suit all budgets from categories including A Frame guitar stands, tripod guitar stands, multi guitar racks, and guitar hangers to accommodate either an acoustic or electric guitar.
+In this KillerGuitarRigs Review, we’ll be taking a look at the nine best stands and racks on the market.
+We’ve covered options to suit all budgets from categories, including A-Frame and tripod stands, multi-guitar racks, and guitar hangers to accommodate either an acoustic or electric guitar.

-Throughout the reviews, we’ll recommend 3 of our favorite options in the budget, mid priced, and premium categories, for a total of 9 guitar stands and racks.
-There are a surprising number of variables at play when choosing the best guitar rack or stand, so, if you’re in the market for a new guitar stand, but you’re not quite sure what you’re looking for, you won’t want to miss this!
+Throughout the reviews, we’ll recommend 3 of our favorite options in the budget, mid-priced, and premium categories for a total of nine stands and racks.
+There are a surprising number of variables at play when choosing the best guitar rack or stand, so if you’re in the market for a new stand, but you’re not quite sure what you’re looking for, you won’t want to miss this!

 Editor's Choice